2018-2019 Great Place To Work Certified

 National Best and Brightest Companies to Work For

-For the ninth time, Great Lakes Caring has been named to the Inc. 5000 list of the fastest-growing private companies in America.
+For the ninth consecutive year, Great Lakes Caring has been named to the Inc. 5000 list of the fastest-growing private companies in America.
 This prestigious honor is bestowed upon the companies who illustrate a consistent growth rate over a period of three years.
+Great Lakes Caring had a 294% growth over the past three years.

 The Inc. 5000 serves as a unique report card on the U.S. economy.
 The companies on the Inc. 5000 list are responsible for creating more than one million jobs since their founding; making the list perhaps the best example of the impact private, fast-growing companies can have on the economy.